"Vazana’s choreography evokes a sense of wildness while remaining aesthetically clean and elegant."

 Choreography: Sharon Vazanna

-Dancers: Tamar Sonn/Ravid Abarbanel
+Dancer: Tamar Sonn/Ravid Abarbanel

 Giuseppe Verdi, excerpt from Nabucco: Chorus Of The Hebrew Slaves